-Evaluate and implement modifications to the new 2021 Kingsport Metro-Area Bikeway and Pedestrian Plan.
-The new plan promotes a more regional approach and includes jurisdictions in Hawkins County and Scott County Virginia and link with adjacent parks and MTPOs (Bristol, Johnson City).
+• Evaluate and implement modifications to the new 2021 Kingsport Metro-Area Bikeway and Pedestrian Plan.
+The new plan promotes a more regional approach and includes jurisdictions in Hawkins County and Scott County Virginia and link with adjacent termini (Bristol, Johnson City).
 (MTPO, LENOWISCO PDC, TDOT, VDOT)